A fictitious-play finite-difference method for linearly solvable mean field games: Review of mean field games and fictitious play

+where $\delta$ denotes the Dirac delta function.
+The function $g:\bbR^n\times \calP(\bbR^n)\to\bbR$ represents the cost value calculated from the interaction of the $i$th system with other systems.
+Furthermore, the function $v_T:\bbR^n\to\bbR$ represents the terminal cost.
+The matrix $R\in\bbR^{m\times m}$ is positive definite and represents the penalty of the input.

-We aim to find a combination of inputs $a_i^*$ that satisfies the following inequality for any $a_i$:
+We aim to find a combination of inputs $a_i^*$ that satisfies the following inequality for any $a_i\ (i=1,\ldots,N)$:

 Such a set of inputs $a_i^* \ (i = 1,\ldots,N) $ is called a \emph{Nash equilibrium}.
-To find the Nash equilibrium, we need to solve an optimal control problem in which \eqref{eq:general_dynamics} and \eqref{eq:general_eval_func} are coupled, which is known to become rapidly more difficult as the number of systems $N$ becomes larger.
+Obtaining the Nash equilibrium requires solving a differential game in which Eqs.~\eqref{eq:general_dynamics} and \eqref{eq:general_eval_func} are coupled, which becomes increasingly difficult as the number of systems $N$ increases.

 On the other hand, when $N$ is infinitely large, $m_{i^-}(x,t)$ is approximated by a continuous density function $m(x,t)$.
-Assuming that $m$ is known, the solution to the optimal control problem is known to be characterized by the Hamilton-Jacobi-Bellman equation (HJB equation)~\cite{Fleming2006Controlled} taking the form
+Assuming that $m$ is known, the solution to the control problem is known to be characterized by the Hamilton-Jacobi-Bellman equation (HJB equation)~\cite{Fleming2006Controlled} taking the form

 where the function $v:\bbR^n\times\bbR\to\bbR$ is called a \emph{value function}, and the variable $\nu$ is defined as $\nu\coloneqq \nicefrac{1}{2}\ \sigma^\top\sigma$.
 Next, assuming that the control input $a^*$ is known and the density function at the initial time of the system is given by $m_0$, the time evolution of the density function is described by the Fokker-Planck equation (FP equation)~\cite{Gardiner2009Stochastic} as follows: